go-delve/delve/README.md

 #### OS X

 If you are on OS X a few extra steps must be taken.
-You must create a self signed certificate:
+You must create a self signed certificate and sign the binary with it:

 * Open application “Keychain Access” (/Applications/Utilities/Keychain Access.app)
 * Open menu /Keychain Access/Certificate Assistant/Create a Certificate...